 CAN YOU MAKE 10x WITH CRYPTO TOKENS?
-HERE ARE THE RISKS.
+I TRIED FOR YOU.

 You haven’t seen me writing a lot about crypto since I was initially a Crypto Skeptic.